-Think like an artist when designing a garden and use the basic design elements such as colour, line, texture, form and scale to help create a garden that looks and feels appealing and is a joy to visit and work in.
+Think like an artist when designing a garden and use the basic design elements such as colour, line, texture, form and scale to help create gardens that looks and feel appealing and are a joy to visit and work in.

-Using the basic design elements and their combinations will give you the tools to create balance, unity, harmony, transition, repetition, accent and proportion in landscaping a garden.
+By using the basic design elements and their combinations will give provide the tools to create balance, unity, harmony, transition, repetition, accent and proportion in landscaping any garden.

-Garden Rooms or spaces are just like the rooms inside our homes that we easily decorate.
-Using different materials in borders, plants, walls, paths, doorways, screens and clever planting, we can create rooms in the garden and anchor the garden to the site to make it feel comfortable.
+Garden rooms or spaces are just like the rooms inside our homes that we so easily and often decorate.
+Using different materials in borders, plants, walls, paths, doorways, screens and clever planting, we can create rooms in the garden and anchor the garden to the site to make it not only pleasing to the eye but comfortable to be in.
 The rooms of a garden create order and make the space more manageable and safe.
 So, the house and garden are unified rather than separate spaces.

 Form is created by the shape and contours of the plants you choose to grow in the garden.
 By combining certain shapes in your planting will define the style of the garden—clever use of hedges, topiary but also strong architecturally interesting foliage and plants.